Stanley Blenkinsop, 1931-2010

 Current Express editor Peter Hill said: ‘Stanley was a great bloke and an Express man through and through.
 He was respected and admired by all who knew him.’

-Stanley’s eccentricity was legend.
+Stanley’s eccentricity was legendary.
 He delighted in wearing a monocle especially when he went abroad where he would complete the image with a bowler hat.

 When he lived in Wilmslow neighbours would watch in amusement as he went through the daily ritual of hoisting the Union flag from a pole in his front garden.

 But along with that eccentricity you got a hard-nosed operator who gloried in doing things properly while at the same time passing on his knowledge to an army of young reporters many of whom are now enjoying success in the newspaper business.